SamoraDC/Causal_Inference_World_Happiness_Index_2023/README.md

 The Cabinet Sub Secretary for the Foreign Relations Minister wants to do a report to the Minister, informing what makes the population happier.
 To do so, he contacts the Data Science Manager and explain he's demand.

-The Manager contacts his Data Scientist which is Specialized in Econometry, the Manager knows that he is really busy with the prediction of gas price project, but the demand came from the Cabinet of the Foreign Relations Minister.
-So, it is priority.
+The Manager contacts you, a Data Scientist Intern, the Manager knows that you are learning still, but he thinks that this is your chance to show what you made of.

 Another thing that the Manager mentioned, is that the Sub Secretary needs this report ASAP, so you must hurry! 😢